hammingweight/synkctl/README.md

 or direct access to the inverter.
 While the inverter's user interfaces are functional, they may not be ideal for automated management of settings.

-The **synkctl** tool simplifies monitoring an inverter's state and automatic updating of its settings.
+The **synkctl** tool simplifies the monitoring of an inverter's state and the application of automatic updates to its settings.

 **synkctl** is a CLI and Go REST Client for SunSynk<sup>:registered:</sup> inverters that allows you to:
  * Read your inverter settings